cs357/textbook/notes/solve_nd.md

 The bisection method does not estimate $$x_{k}$$, the approximation of the desired root $$x$$.
 It instead finds an interval (smaller than a given tolerance), that contains the root.

-Therefore, the error at iteration k is defined to be the length of the interval at k iterations
+Therefore, the error at iteration k is defined to be the length of the interval at k iterations.

+TODO: Convergence its own subtopic
+TODO: Examples of power iteration convergence
+TODO: What does linear or quadratic convergence mean
 #### Convergence

 An iterative method converges with rate $$\mathbf r$$ if: